stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 baz will now contain {1, 2, 3, 4, 5}

 While you only use { and } when you're creating a list, and @ when you expand a list, the "moo way" is that you do a whole lot of list creation and expansion.
-For example the "right" way to append to a list is:
+For example the "right" way to append to a list is to create a new list and use the @ to expand the old list inside the new list.

 ```
 baz = {1, 2, 3, 4, 5};